ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - Imperative
     - Define objects using `kubectl` commands and flags.
     - Some people find imperative commands faster.
-    - Could be faster in the exam sometimes
+    - Can be faster in the exam sometimes!
     - Example:
         - `kubectl create deployment myi-deploytment image=nginx`

 ## `kubectl` Tricks

-- Create a sample YAML file of the resource to modify later using `--dry-run`
+- Create a sample YAML file of the resource to modify later using `--dry-run -o yaml`
     - Example: Console out the YAML file for a deployment
         - `kubectl create deployment my-deployment --image=nginx --dry-run=client -o yaml`

+- Get the definition of a currenlty run pod
+    - `kubectl get pod <POD NAME> -o yaml > my-pod.yml`

 - Record a command using `--record` to add to the object's describe description.
     - Allows for later review of object
     - This will appear when using `describe` under `Annotations:`
     - Example: `kubectl scale development my-development replicas=5 --record`
-    - **NOTE**: This feature will be removed in future Kubernetes version
+    - **NOTE**: *This feature will be removed in future Kubernetes version*

 - Use sample/template resource YAML configuration as a base, then add to it
     - Sample/templates can be found in the official Kubernetes docs.